mirko-pagliai/cakephp-assets/README.md

 If you want to use a different directory, read below.

 ## Configuration
-The plugin is configured with some constants.
-You can find these constants into `PLUGIN/config/constants.php`.
-To change the behavior of the plugin, you have to define these constants in your bootstrap, before the plugin is loaded.
-Example:
+The plugin uses some configuration parameters.

+You must set the configuration after you've loaded the plugin, so the default configuration will be overwritten.
+For example, you can do this at the bottom of the file `APP/config/app.php` of your application.

+### Configuration values

+    Configure::write('Assets.force', false);

+Setting `Assets.force` to `true`, the assets will be used even if debugging is enabled.

-    define('ASSETS', TMP . 'custom_assets_dir');
+    Configure::write('Assets.target', TMP . 'assets');

-    define('FORCE_ASSETS', true);
-    Plugin::load('Assets', ['bootstrap' => true, 'routes' => true]);
+Setting `Assets.target`, you can use another directory where the plugin will generate the assets.

 ## Versioning
 For transparency and insight into our release cycle and to maintain backward